jmorgancusick/git-test-space/README.md

 * Either way, you use merge to go from feature -> master, because master is most certainly public and rebase deletes commits from the base (recipient) branch

-* If you updated your feature branch before feature -> master, this will be a fast forward merge, and the merge commit is option, at the discretion of you / GitHub
+* If you updated your feature branch before feature -> master, this will be a fast forward merge, and the merge commit is optional, at the discretion of you / GitHub

 * "Rewrite history"